 She has guest performed for several special events including the opening ceremonies of the Vancouver 2010 Olympic Games, the Cultural Olympiad and for Sarah Mclachlan’s School of Music, to name a few.
 Some of Nicole’s favourite roles include the title role in Carmen, Desdemona in Othello, Helena in A Midsummer’s Night Dream, principal dancer in Balanchine’s Rubies, Serenade, Allegro Brillante and Who Cares?, Sugar Plum Fairy in The Nutcracker, Kitri in Don Quixote, Stomper in In the Upper Room, and She in Balletlujah!
 Nicole completed her teacher training for Yoga in 2010 and for Progressing Ballet Technique (PBT) in 2018.

-She is now teaching ballet, pointe, yoga, PBT and adjudicating across Canada.
+She is now a master guest teacher who teaches ballet, pointe, yoga, PBT and